tsherif/luma.gl/docs/api-reference/core/animation-loop.md

 * `props.autoResizeDrawingBuffer` - Update the drawing buffer size to match the canvas size before each call to `onRender()`
 * `props.useDevicePixels` - Whether to use `window.devicePixelRatio` as a multiplier, e.g. in `autoResizeDrawingBuffer` etc.

+### attachTimeline(timeline: Timeline)

+Attach an `Timeline` object to the animation loop.
+Allows time produced for animations to be paused, played, etc. See `Timeline` documentation for more info.

+### detachTimeline()

+Detach the currently attached timeline from the animation loop.

 ### toDataURL

 Returns returns a `Promise` that resolves to the data URL of the canvas once drawing operations are complete for the current frame.
 The data URL can be used as the `src` for an HTML image element.